Do Go On - 396 - Rosemary Brown: A Musical Seance

 Wow.

-That we haven't heard of yet, but we will.
+So we haven't heard of yet.

 We will shortly.